David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Myth 10: If You Stop Training, Your Muscle Will Turn to Fat

-Muscle cannot turn into fat, as these are two completely different types of tissue.
+I hear this a lot, but actually muscle cannot turn into fat, as these are two completely different types of tissue.
 That's like saying that gold can turn into brass.
 It’s just not possible.

-What does happen, however, is that when you stop training, your muscles will start to shrink.
+What does happen, however, is that when you stop training, your muscles start to shrink.
 And if you keep eating the same way as you did when you were training (or if you relax your diet and eat even more) you will gain fat over the top of your muscles.
-So it will look as though your muscles have turned to fat.
+So it will appear as though your muscles have turned to fat.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.